Along Came a Spider (film): Critical response

-On Rotten Tomatoes the film has an approval rating of 32% based on reviews from 126 critics.
-The site's critics consensus was: "Derivative and contains too many implausible situations".
-On Metacritic the film has a score of 42% based on reviews from 31 critics, indicating "mixed or average" reviews.
+On Rotten Tomatoes, the film has an approval rating of 32% based on reviews from 124 critics.
+The site's critics consensus is: "Derivative and contains too many implausible situations".
+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 31 critics, indicating "mixed or average" reviews.

-Elvis Mitchell of The New York Times called the film an "overplotted, hollow thriller, which crams in so much exposition that characters speak in fetid hunks for what seems like minutes at a time ...
-But Spider couldn't be better served than it is by Mr. Freeman, whose prickly smarts and silken impatience bring believability to a classless, underdeveloped thriller ...
-Still, he is wasted in this impersonal, almost inept thriller".
+Elvis Mitchell of The New York Times called the film an "overplotted, hollow thriller" with too much exposition.
+He praised Freeman, whose "prickly smarts and silken impatience" made the film better.
+However, he felt Freeman was ultimately wasted in "almost an inept thriller".

-Roger Ebert of the Chicago Sun-Times gave the film a mixed 2 out of 4 stars, calling it "loophole-riddled, verging on the nonsensical".
-He wrote: "I'm wondering, since Dr. Alex Cross is so brilliant, how come he doesn't notice yawning logical holes in the very fabric of the story he's occupying?"
-Nonetheless, Ebert thought that Freeman's performance was commendable: "Maybe actors should be given Oscars, not for the good films they triumph in, but for the weak films they survive".
+Roger Ebert of the Chicago Sun-Times gave the film 2 out of 4 stars, calling it "loophole-riddled, verging on the nonsensical".
+Though he criticized the plot holes, Ebert thought that Freeman's performance was commendable and suggested awards should perhaps focus more on poor films that had excellent performances.